berkmatt2/EchoApplication/Part1README.txt

 COMPILATION INSTRUCTIONS
+These instructions are for running the programs in Powershell, CMD, or another similar application.
+The two python files must be run in seperate windows of these applications (i.e. CMD, Powershell) To begin, download pythonServer.py and pythonClient.py and use CMD or another application to navigate into the directory containing the given files.

 For pythonServer.py:

 1. Ensure that you are in the directory containing pythonServer.py
-2. Type "python pythonServer.py --port <PORT NUMBER (int)>" without quotes and where <PORT NUMBER (int)> is an integer betweeen 58000-58999
+2. Type "python pythonServer.py --port <PORT NUMBER (int)>" without quotes and where <PORT NUMBER (int)> is an integer representing a TCP port
 3. The server should now be waiting for messages from the client

 For pythonClient.py: